Harshitham195/Harshitham195/README.md

-<body align="left">Hi 👋, I'm Harshitha! </h1>
+<body align="left">Hi 👋, I'm Harshitha! </body>

-*Welcome to my portfolio.
+<body align="left">Welcome to my portfolio.
 I am a Data Analyst.
-This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes*
+This is a collection of projects that I am working on from a variety of disciplines and fields for academic and hobby purposes </body>

 *Note: Data used in projects are for demonstration purposes and derive from publicly accessible sources*